 The Center’s undergraduate courses introduce students to the Center for Positive Organizations and its research on Positive Organizational Scholarship (POS).
 The courses offer students a hands-on experience with POS through a unique combination of academic coursework, action-based learning, engagement with the Center’s broad community of scholars and practitioners, and participation in related University and community events.

-- BCOM 530: Positive Communication (taught by Amy Young)
+- BCOM 430: Positive Communication

-- MO 302: Positively Leading People and Organizations (taught by Lance Sandelands)
+- MO 302: Positively Leading People and Organizations

-- MO 321: Leadership in Organizations (taught by Dave Mayer)
+- MO 321: Leadership in Organizations (offered through Win 2020)

-- MO 414: Managing Change (taught by Gretchen Spreitzer)
+- MO 414: Managing Change

-- MO 415: Introduction to Managing Human Capital (taught by Cheri Alexander)
+- MO 415: Introduction to Managing Human Capital

 The +LAB runs through the academic year with an expected commitment of 2-3 hours throughout the year.
 Fellows engage in developmental education sessions called huddles, enroll in a 7-week course about the growing domain of positive organizational scholarship, and contribute to work that is important to the life of the Center for Positive Organizations.

 The course is composed of three components: classroom work, action-learning, and an integrated reflection.
 Students learn about the latest POS research, principles, and practices and spend are embedded at a partner organization working with high-level change agents to observe and interpret positive capabilities.

 Questions about the +LAB or Magnify Immersion Program can be directed to email@example.com.